AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 DnsServers

 A list of DNS servers that are presented to the container.
-This parameter maps to Dns in the Create a container section of the Docker Remote API and the --dns option to docker run.
+This parameter maps to Dns in the docker container create command and the --dns option to docker run.

 Note